drphamwit/FinalProjectRepoSample/README.md

 Describe briefly what your project is all about.

-## Deliverables

-List all the things you want to deliver by the end of the semester.

 ## Features
-List all the features of your application in the order of priority.
+List all the working features of your network application.
 1. Feature #1
 2. Feature #2
 3. Feature #3
-...
+4. ...

+## Demo Video
+Make a short video to show how your network application works.

 ## Team members